rrandall91/typescript-sequelize-express/README.md

 Upon starting the project, a `data` directory is created to allow the PostgreSQL container data to persist.

+#### Initial Data

+Seed data is generated and imported into the database on start-up.
+If necessary, the seeders may be re-run using `docker-compose exec app npm run db:seed`.

 ## Testing

 For ease, `runTests.sh` runs the application tests from within the Docker container, eliminating the need to connect to a local database.
 All test data is deleted after running the tests.